Vyral/greg-harrelson-recruiting/_drafts/boom-or-bust-in-2019-be-ready-for-either-with-these-5-steps.md

 {% include youtube.html %}

-What kind of growth or turbulence can we expect from the market in 2019?
-It may not matter to you if you apply these 5 steps to your own business.
+<center>What kind of growth or turbulence can we expect from the market in 2019?
+It may not matter to you if you apply these 5 steps to your own business.</center>

 The new year is right around the corner, and a pressing question looms over the horizon for our market—will 2019 be a boom or bust? **The market is buzzing with dialogue concerning this question**.
 While we’ve seen continued growth for agents across the board and a healthy market driving these good numbers over the last few years, it’s impossible to ignore what’s in front of us—Is the market going up or down?